WINTER CONFERENCE ON BRAIN RESEARCH

 The purpose of the Brain Talk Town Meeting is to open a dialogue between scientists and non-scientists.
 The meeting will start with a scientific presentation aimed at non-scientists, which will be followed by an open discussion period involving questions from the audience.

-The 2025 Brain Talk Town Meeting will be on Sunday, January 26th, 2025 from 7:00 PM – 8:30 PM.
-Suzanne Dickson, Ph.D., will be presenting her talk titled Brainy insights about eating and obesity.
+The 2026 Brain Talk Town Meeting will be held on Monday, January 26th, 2026, from 7:00 PM – 8:30 PM.
+Travis Rieder, Ph.D., will present his talk titled Catastrophe Ethics: How to be Good in a World on Fire.